pradyunsg/sphinx-theme-builder/docs/tutorial.md

 $ pip install -e .
 ```

+Note: an editable install with sphinx-theme-builder as backend requires a modern version of pip (>= 21.3)

 ## Start the development server

 To start a development server, you use the `stb serve` command.
 It needs a path to a directory containing Sphinx documentation, so we'll use the demo documentation that comes as part of the default scaffold: